 Ronald C. Minkoff is a partner in the Litigation Group and Head of the Professional Responsibility Group.
 Mr. Minkoff is one of New York State’s leading practitioners in the field of attorney ethics and professional responsibility, representing attorneys in a wide variety of matters including law firm partnership disputes, attorney discipline cases, legal fee disputes and legal malpractice and professional liability cases on behalf of both plaintiffs and defendants.
 He also provides ethics opinions and advice to a wide variety of law firm clients.
 In addition, he also serves as an expert witness in legal malpractice lawsuits and attorneys’ fees disputes.

 Mr. Minkoff is a member of several Bar Ethics Committees, including the Committee on Standards of Attorney Conduct (COSAC) and the Committee on Professional Discipline of the New York State Bar Association.
-He is also the Chair of the Task Force on Professionalism of the New York County Lawyers’ Association, a former member of the American Bar Association Standing Committee on Professionalism, and a past President of the Association of Professional Responsibility Lawyers.
-He has written extensively for the New York Professional Responsibility Report, The Professional Lawyer, The New York Law Journal, and other publications and is the co-Managing editor of the New York Legal Ethics Reporter.
-Mr. Minkoff has served as an Adjunct Professor of Professional Responsibility at Benjamin N. Cardozo School of Law, New York University School of Law, Fordham Law School, and Brooklyn Law School.
+He is also the Chair of the Committee on Professionalism and Professional Discipline of the New York County Lawyers’ Association, a former member of the American Bar Association Standing Committee on Professionalism, and a past President of the Association of Professional Responsibility Lawyers.
+He has written extensively for the New York Professional Responsibility Report, The Professional Lawyer, The New York Law Journal, and other publications and served as the co-Managing editor of the New York Legal Ethics Reporter.
+Mr. Minkoff has served as an Adjunct Professor of Professional Responsibility at Columbia University School of Law, Benjamin N. Cardozo School of Law, New York University School of Law, Fordham Law School, and Brooklyn Law School.
 He is a frequent lecturer on the law of lawyering.

 In addition, Mr. Minkoff represents businesses and individual professionals and executives in a wide variety of commercial litigation, including business break-ups, securities lawsuits, and domestic and international trade disputes.
 He represents several law firm partners and law firms in partnership disputes, lateral transitions and law-firm dissolutions.
 And he represents an internationally known petrochemist in an oil and gas venture dispute.
-Mr. Minkoff was a member of Chief Judge Lippman’s Task Force on Commercial Litigation in the 21st Century.
-He is also a member of the Council on Judicial Administration of the New York City Bar Association and of the Board of Directors of the New York County Lawyers’ Association.
+Mr. Minkoff is on the Executive Committee and Board of Directors of the New York County Lawyers’ Association.

 Mr. Minkoff was named Best Lawyers’ 2011 New York Ethics and Professional Responsibility Lawyer of the Year.
-He was also recognized by Best Lawyers for his work in Commercial Litigation, Ethics and Professional Responsibility, Legal Malpractice, and Regulatory Enforcement matters.
+He has also been recognized by Best Lawyers for many years for his work in Commercial Litigation, Ethics and Professional Responsibility, Legal Malpractice, and Regulatory Enforcement matters.
 He has been named a New York-area “Super Lawyer” for Professional Liability: Defense Work and Business Litigation by Super Lawyers magazine for nine consecutive years.

 Alex Bowie represents clients in many different types of significant and complex litigation.
 He has represented business and individual clients in numerous federal and state courts around the country and in arbitral forums, including the NASD and JAMS.
 His recent matters include representing a Chinese manufacturer in a multi-million dollar breach of contract action; representing a group of research scientists in litigation brought by a biopharmaceutical company to terminate a technology license worth hundreds of millions of dollars; and bringing an arbitration on behalf of a stockholder and officer of a closely-held corporation to resolve disputes over ownership and operation of the company.
 Alex has represented clients in intellectual property disputes concerning computer hardware and software and other products, including copyright, Lanham Act, trade secret, and patent infringement claims; an arbitration over a former employee's deferred compensation; an employee class action alleging ERISA violations; and special proceedings in New York State Supreme Court on behalf of a limited partner following the collapse of a hedge fund seeking access to partnership records, replacement of a liquidating trustee, and distribution of partnership holdings.